-Board Orientation
+Board Orientation Manual

 Welcome to the Board of Directors of the West Elgin Community Health Centre.
+Just what have you got yourself into!

-This guide assumes you know nothing about serving on a Board of Directors of a non-profit organization and you know nothing about Community Health Centres.
+This guide assumes you know nothing about serving on a Board of Directors of a non-profit organization, and you know nothing about Community Health Centres.
 If you are knowledgeable in either area this may be a quick read.